nlhkabu/nlhkabu.github.io/_projects/bpcletool.md

     Particular highlights of the design include:

-    * Well labelled and easy to use input forms
+    * Well labeled and easy to use input forms
-    * Fast and informative javascript form validation
+    * Fast and informative JavaScript form validation
-    * Simple, consistant data presentation
+    * Simple, consistent data presentation
-    * Intuative use of colour for descriptive purposes (e.g. red to highlight a bad result, green to highlight a good result)
+    * Intuitive use of colour for descriptive purposes (e.g. red to highlight a bad result, green to highlight a good result)
-    * Non invasive help functionality, with tooltips and dropdowns revealing information at the point of need
+    * Non-invasive help functionality, with tooltips and dropdowns revealing information at the point of need

 ---